avine/jquery-form/README.md

 # jQueryForm

-Advanced jQuery UI Form Widgets
+Advanced jQuery Form - UI Widgets

 Replace a list of radio (or checkbox) buttons by an full featured button group or even a tree view!